hansoksendahl/bubblehash/README.md

 lined user experience for users behind Network Address Translation (NAT) devices.

-* HTTP server - A Hypertext Transfer Protocol (HTTP) server responds with the static files needed to run BubbleHash.
+* HTTP server - responds with the static files needed to run BubbleHash.
 * Signalling server - temporarily stores JSON data facilitating connections between peers.
-* STUN servers - Public Session Traversal Utilities for NAT (STUN) servers enable peers to learn their public Internet Protocol (IP) addresses.
+* STUN servers - enable peers to learn their public Internet Protocol (IP) addresses.
-* TURN server - Traversal Using Relays around NAT (TURN) servers act as relays between peers if both peers are behind NAT devices.
+* TURN server - act as relays between peers if both peers are behind NAT devices.

 ### Servers: HTTP

-The HTTP Server included as part of the BubbleHash protcol is based on Node.js.
-Any static HTTP server would work just as well.
+The Hypertext Transfer Protocol (HTTP) Server included as part of the BubbleHash protcol is based on Node.js.Any static HTTP server would work just as well.

 ### Servers: Signaling